docploy/site/docploy/docs/getting-started/quick-start.md

 After pushing the new branch, go to your GitHub repository's `Actions` page to see that the workflow was successful.

 {% callout
   type="warning"
-content="We currently only support publishing documentation through GitHub Actions."
+  content="We support publishing documentation through GitHub Actions right now."
 /%}

 Visit the `baseUrl` defined in `.github/workflows/main.yml` file to see your new page.